-Upon editing this course:
+Upon completion this course, the student will:

-- 1. When asked, the students will define and give examples of terms relative to the course content. - 2.
-When asked, the students will recall and use formulas from integral and differential calculus. - 3.
-When ask, the student will draw figures to illustrate the meaning of the definition or theorem. - 4.
-When asked, the students will compute multiple integrals. - 5.
-When ask, the student will explain and give examples of theorems. - 6.
-When ask, the student will apply Taylor's Theorem, First and Second Shifting Theorem to evaluate LaPlace Transforms. - 7.
-When ask, the student will apply differential Equations to solve problems involving mechanical systems, electrical systems and changes relative to Newton's First and Second Law of cooling. - 8.
-When ask, the student will solve and present specific problems from the text under the supervision of the professor.
+- 1. define and give examples of terms relative to the course content. - 2. recall and use formulas from integral and differential calculus. - 3. draw figures to illustrate the meaning of the definition or theorem. - 4. compute multiple integrals. - 5. explain and give examples of theorems. - 6. apply Taylor's Theorem, First and Second Shifting Theorem, to evaluate LaPlace Transforms, Bessel and Legrendre functions and Fourier Series. - 7. apply differential Equations to solve problems involving mechanical systems, electrical systems and changes relative to Newton's First and Second Law of cooling. - 8. solve and present specific problems from the text under the supervision of the professor.